Stefichen5/AutonomousControl/Readme.md

 - Controller->Desk: Every message contains 5 bytes
 - Controller->Desk: Message always starts with 0xD8, 0xD8, 0x66
-- Controller->Desk: Last 2 Bytes always repeat
+- Controller->Desk: First and last 2 bytes always repeat
 - Desk->Controller: Every message contains 6 bytes
-- Desk->Controller always starts with 0x98, 0x98, 0x00, 0x00
+- Desk->Controller: Message always starts with 0x98, 0x98, 0x00, 0x00
+- Desk->Controller: all bytes repeat (1st byte = 2nd byte, 3rd = 4th, 5th = 6th)
 - Every button corresponds to 1 bit in the message

   - 7 buttons, 8 bit -> highest bit unused (?)
 - The controller sends the current state of the buttons after receiving a message from the desk
-- The controller seems to only move as long as it is receiving data (0x00 as button-data seems to be enough)
+- The motor controller seems to only move the desk as long as it is receiving data (0x00 as button-data seems to be enough)
 - Messages are sent every ~50ms

 ![Screenshot DSView](ScreenshotDSView.png)